You Are Here

 In Unitarian Universalism, we accept you for who and what you are.
 Our family, like your family, includes people of many religious backgrounds and beliefs.

 Different beliefs don’t divide us—instead, they make us strong.
 Unitarian Universalism celebrates multi-faith families.
 Buddhist-Jewish, Atheist-Christian, Hindu-Muslim, Catholic-Methodist, Agnostic-Modern Pagan, Taoist-Humanist, and more.
-Whatever faiths and perspectives are part of your family, we welcome you and your beliefs.
+Whatever faiths and perspectives are part of your family, we welcome you and your multilayered identity.

 "We've found a place where it's okay for me to be kind of atheist and kind of Muslim, where it's okay for my family to be a little confused, and where we can bring the mish-mash of cultures and traditions that is my family.
 Here we can unify two different worlds into a safe space that we can all be a part of." —Aneesa (from a UU Muslim-Southern Baptist family)